 Price varies depending on each project.
-Sometimes matching printed materials are needed, sometimes there is complex interactivity or animation, etc. There is an initial consultation to find out the details of the clients needs.
-The next step is for me to send the client an estimate to look over.
+There is an initial consultation to find out the details of the clients needs.
+The next step is for Belle Media to provide the client an estimate to look over.
 If everything is agreeable, we go from there.
-There is a 50% deposit due for the start of the project, and the balance is due when the assignment is completed.
+There is a 50% deposit due for the start of the project, and the balance is due when the project is completed.

-If a logo or printwork is needed, the services include up to 3 rounds of designs on the concept and style as outlined in the estimate.
+If a logo and/or branded printed materials are needed (such as business cards, brochures, stickers, etc), the services include up to 3 rounds of designs on the concept and style as outlined in the estimate.
 Design concepts past those can be discussed.
-Once the project is finalized, high resolution files can be created for you to use in web and print design.
+Once the project is finalized, high resolution files will be created for your future use.

-Sometimes I am able to start right away and at other times it may take a week or two to get started.
-Often there are periods where I am unable to take new projects and I let the potential client know and offer references to other reputable designers.
+Sometimes I am able to start right away and at other times it may take a month or so to get started.
+Often there are periods where I am unable to take new projects and I let the potential client know and offer referrals to other reputable designers.

 After the consultation and the deposit is submitted, I begin to design drafts of the site or logo designs.
 Beginning to create a new design is the most time-consuming part.
 It usually takes 1 to 2 weeks to show samples.
 Then it goes by much more quickly and I keep the project moving at a rapid pace.
 One thing that effects the time frame of the website is making sure that all the content for the site is submitted and correct.